erndweinmanuel-cloud/azure-vm-basics-cli/README.md

 ---

-## Section 5 - Attach & Initialize a Data Disk (Windows VM – Mini-Lab)
+## Section 5 - Attach and initialize a Data Disk (Windows VM – Mini-Lab)

-This mini-lab demonstrates how to attach an additional managed data disk to an existing Windows virtual machine using the Azure CLI and how to initialise and format it within the VM.
+This mini-lab demonstrates how to attach an additional managed data disk to an existing Windows virtual machine using the Azure CLI and how to initialize and format it within the VM.

 It builds directly on Section 1 (Windows VM deployment) and reinforces essential Azure compute + storage administration skills.